Fallen animal stock

 Welfare reminder - animals in need of immediate or urgent destruction are the responsibility of the keeper who must either request the services of their local private Veterinary Surgeon or alternatively farmers may either destroy such animals themselves or arrange destruction, by a competent person.
 In such cases, the welfare of the animal must be ensured at all times and all destruction must be completed humanely and efficiently.

-Cull cattle that are fit to be transported can be taken to the cull facility provided by DOI; producers should contact DEFA on +44 1624 685844 to arrange a booking.
-Those animals that are unfit to travel must be killed on farm, either by a Veterinary Surgeon, DOI staff or other competent person and the carcasses collected by DOI in the usual way.
+Cull cattle/calves may be killed on farm, either by a Veterinary Surgeon, DOI staff by prior arrangement or other competent person and the carcasses collected by DOI in the usual way.